waza-ari/python-desfire/docs/index.md

 - **File management** support for standard data files is implemented, other file types are currently not available

 Currently, the library has been used and tested with EV1 cards and CSL USB Reader, but other PC/SC compatible readers should work the same.
+It is also tested using PN532 readers, although I recommend using the Adafruit reader for better compatibility.

 !!! warning "NDA and Accuracy"
     Note that NXP does not release the DESFire documentation to the public, NDA signature is required to obtain this information.